certik/mlir/README.md

 ## Motivation

-Upstream MLIR is large, slow to build, and tightly coupled to LLVM.
-For a compiler whose job is to ingest, transform and emit MLIR, most of LLVM is unnecessary baggage at build time and at runtime.

-This project takes the opposite approach:
+A single C API, `mlir_api.h`, with two interchangeable implementations:

-1. **A small, narrow C API** (`mlir_api.h`) for working with operations, blocks, regions, types, attributes and values.
-Two implementations live behind that API:
+1. **A small, narrow C API** for working with operations, blocks, regions, types, attributes and values.
+Two implementations live behind that API and are interchangeable from the compiler's point of view:
    * **native** — pure-C, no LLVM/MLIR dependency, builds with `-nostdlib`.
-   * **upstream** — thin C++ shim that delegates to real `mlir::Operation`, `mlir::Type`, etc.
+   * **upstream** — thin C++ shim that delegates to real `mlir::Operation`, `mlir::Type`, etc., so upstream LLVM/MLIR is a first-class backend.
-2. **Cross-validation by construction.** Every parser/printer combination is exercised by the test runner.
-Native and upstream are required to produce byte-identical output, and every classic-form reference must round-trip cleanly through the real upstream parser.
+2. **Cross-validation between the two backends.** Every parser/printer combination is exercised by the test runner.
+Native and upstream are required to produce byte-identical output, and every classic-form reference must round-trip cleanly through the upstream parser.
-3. **No standard library, no C runtime (native side).** The native binary inherits Core C's sandbox: a single narrow `platform.h` interface, arena allocators, custom `string` / `format` / I/O. The same source compiles to native binaries on Linux/macOS/Windows and to a WASI `.wasm` artifact.
+3. **No standard library, no C runtime (native side).** The native binary inherits Core C's sandbox: a single narrow `platform.h` interface, arena allocators, custom `string` / `format` / I/O. The same source compiles to native binaries on Linux/macOS/Windows and to a WASI `.wasm` artifact, which makes it convenient to embed alongside or on top of an existing upstream-based toolchain.

 ## Getting started